jkniest/hue-it-documentation/docs/config/README.md

 ## Whitelist

-By default each authorized username / api token is stored in the whitelist of the bridge.
-You can access the whitelist and inspect each device which has access.
+By default, each authorized username / API token is stored in the whitelist of the bridge.
+You can access the whitelist and inspect each device that has access.

 ```php
 // This method returns a collection with all allowed devices.